dominique-mueller/javascript-video-processing-analysis/README.md

 - Using a WebGL canvas generally shortens the overall duration by a factor of 1.66.
 - There is no visible performance difference between both WebGL implementations.
+- The tracing profile suggest what WebGL-based solutions perform more consistent than a 2D canvas (fewer duration spikes).
 - Overall, render duration stays consistent across all test cases; only pixel extraction seems to be faster when using WebGL.

 #### Recommendations